minio/docs/source/reference/minio-mc/mc-idp-ldap-policy-entities.rst

 .. mc-cmd:: ALIAS
    :required:

-   The :ref:`alias <alias>` of the MinIO deployment with the entity for which to attach a policy.
+   The :ref:`alias <alias>` of the MinIO deployment for which to display the entity mappings.

    For example: